Questions & Answers

 Q. How do I register to Bid?

 A. Click on “Register to bid”.
-Choose a user name and password and you are good to go for all auctions.
+Enter your name, e-mail, and choose a password.
+You are good to go for all auctions.

 Q. How do I bid and how does the auction process work?